birth-outcomes/birth_outcomes_summary/outcomes/outcomes.md

-# Identifying hypoxic ischaemic encephalopathy (HIE)
+# Outcomes

-This section focuses on how you can identify cases of hypoxic ischaemic encephalopathy (HIE).
+This section discusses which adverse outcomes to focus on, and how best to measure these - in particular, identifying cases of hypoxic ischaemic encephalopathy.

 ```{tableofcontents}
 ```